-Elida is serving her first term on council.
-She filled the At-Large seat vacated by Bill Doering in late December 2015.
+Elida is serving her second term on council.
+She began serving in late December 2015 to fill the At-Large seat vacated by Bill Doering.

 In addition to being an attorney for over 10 years, since 2013 Elida has been serving as the full-time Chief of Staff for Cincinnati City Councilmember P.G.
 Sittenfeld.

 Elida graduated from the New York University School of Law in 2006, and received her Bachelor’s Degree in 2003 from Brandeis University.
 Elida serves on several boards and committees including the board of the Jewish Federation of Cincinnati.
 She is married to Max Yamson.